railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 You can also change some of the order parameters, which affects the invoice:

-*  :guilabel:`Shipping Policy` : \ ``Invoice on Order After Delivery``\ (when the task is closed),
+*  :guilabel:`Shipping Policy` : \ ``Invoice on Order After Delivery`` \ (when the task is closed),

-*  :guilabel:`Invoice On` : \ ``Shipped Quantities``\   (actual hours in
+*  :guilabel:`Invoice On` : \ ``Shipped Quantities`` \ (actual hours in the task).
-   the task).

 Create the `Sales Order` using the product :guilabel:`Consultant` with the above configuration and confirm it.
 You can find the task created from this sale order using the menu :menuselection:`Project --> Project --> Tasks`.
 Once you find that task, click on the :guilabel:`Start Task` button in order to start it.
 You have to manually assign the project for this task, unless you specified a default project in the Product form.
-When you complete the task enter the information in the :guilabel:`Task Work` field.
+When you complete the task, enter the information in the :guilabel:`Task Work` field.
 Then click the :guilabel:`Done` button in order to indicate to OpenERP that this task is finished.
-As for example the new task `SO008:Create SRS` generated from sales order `SO0008` as shown in following figure.
+As an example, the new task `SO008:Create SRS` generated from sales order `SO0008` is shown in following figure.

 .. figure::  images/project_task_from_sale_order.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Task created from Sales Order*

 .. tip:: You need to carefully configure the analytic account related to this project.
 If you use the Billing tab of the project to do this, the analytic account linked to the project will automatically get the related settings.

-After finishing this task go to the menu :menuselection:`Project --> Invoicing --> Invoice Tasks Work` in order to find the list of uninvoiced task works.
+After finishing this task, go to the menu :menuselection:`Project --> Invoicing --> Invoice Tasks Work` in order to find the list of uninvoiced task works.
 Click the action :guilabel:`Invoice analytic lines` when you want to create an invoice for this task work.

 .. figure::  images/project_invoice_from_task_work.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Form to Create Invoice from Tasks Work*